Tructivity/Tructivity-Blog/articles/transgenerational-productivity/index.md

 ## Final Thoughts

 Tructivity provides structural flexibility and data continuity in a world of fragmented, stage-bound applications.
-By reducing extraneous cognitive load and preserving the user's historical context, it helps users maintain productivity through life transitions — from education to employment and parenthood — without the cost and friction of migrating to new tools.
+By reducing extraneous cognitive load, it helps users maintain productivity through life transitions — from education to employment and parenthood — without the cost and friction of migrating to new tools.

 </div>